When I finally started writing a memoir, the story had been hiding in my brain for a decade, percolating without me knowing it.

-I don’t even know how to start writing a book, where to, literally, begin.
-Do I start at the beginning of the story and end at the end?
+Should I start at the beginning of the story and end at the end?
 Should the book be a series of flashbacks?
-Do I write the last page first?
+Should I write the last page first?
 Do I outline?
 Do I transcribe my journals?
 Or do I just sit down and start with whatever comes out?

 Step 1: Procrastinate writing by reading about writing